sitrox/rails_ops/README.md

 ## Model authorization

-While you can use the standard `authorize!` method (see chapter *Authorization*) for authorizing models, RailsOps provides you a more convenient integration.
+While you can use the standard `authorize!` method (see chapter *Authorization*) for authorizing models, RailsOps provides a more convenient integration.

 ### Basic authorization